-Beware, though, if you remodel or make another improvement to the house in the future, the municipality may at that time require you move or reconfigure the house to make it comply with the applicable setback.
+Beware, though, if you remodel or make another improvement to the house in the future, the municipality may at that time require you to move or reconfigure the house to make it comply with the applicable setback.

 Another possibility is that the person who built the house obtained a "variance" from the local municipality or homeowners' association.
 A "variance" allows development that doesn't comply strictly with the relevant zoning ordinance or building code.
 For example, if a person wants to build a new house, but due to the topography of the property, can only do so if he or she partially constructs the house inside the applicable setback, the local municipality may grant a variance to the setback requirement to allow the house to be built.

-As you make your purchase decision, remember that even if you buy the house and have no issues regarding the setback, when you are ready to sell the house, a prospective buyer may have the same questions you are asking now and refuse to buy the house.
-So, if you make an offer, make sure you adequately address the issue before closing on the purchase.
+As you make your purchase decision, remember that even if you buy the house and have no issues regarding the setback, when you are ready to sell, a prospective buyer might have the same questions you are asking now and refuse to buy the house.
+So, if you decide to make an offer, make sure you adequately address the issue before closing on the purchase.